TomasPereiraa/FixTwitterDiscordBot/README.md

 # FixTwitterDiscordBot - Deployment Guide

 ## Overview
-This is a **Discord bot** designed to fix Twitter links in Discord messages.
+This is a **Discord bot** designed to fix Twitter and Instagram links in Discord messages and includes a `/roulette` command for fun.
 This guide will help you set up, run, and deploy the bot on **Railway** for 24/7 availability.

 ---